adrybakov/rad-tools/docs/source/user-guide/rad-plot-tb2j.rst

 ``--input-filename`` (or ``-if``) argument is required, the rest of them are optional.

-Output files will have the following name structure:
+Output files have the following name structure:
-*output-name.display-data-type.png*
+"output-name.display-data-type.png"

 .. _rad-plot-tb2j_example: